mwnx/flashy-haskell/README.md

 Flashy-Haskell
 ==============
-> Adds detail to haskell's default syntax in vim; lets you get... flashy...
+> Adds detail to haskell's default syntax in vim

 Flashy-Haskell is an extension to the Haskell syntax provided by default with the vim distribution.
 It matches more complex structures than just